atelier-cartographique/waend/documentation/help.md

 #HELP WÆND
 This is a quite rought help for now, it will be improved from time to time.
-Fell free to help !
+Feel free to give a hand !

 ##Common commands